 Major surgery and being in the hospital can disrupt sleep patterns.
 It is normal to feel fatigued after surgery and need more sleep than usual.
 This may last for several weeks and can be minimized by making sure you stay well hydrated.
 We do not routinely recommend sleep medication for home use.

-You may need to avoid driving for up to 2 weeks.
+You may need to avoid driving for up to two weeks.
 Pain and use of the narcotic pain medication will impair your ability to drive safely.
 DO NOT DRIVE WITHIN 24 HOURS OF TAKING NARCOTIC PAIN MEDICATION.

 Unless otherwise instructed, sexual activity may be resumed as tolerated.

-Most of you will have 4 – 6 small incisions.
+Most of you will have four to six small incisions.
 Most incisions are closed with absorbable sutures that do not need to be removed.
 Dressings vary.
-If you have a clear dressing over your incision(s), you may remove this 5 days after your surgery.
-If there is tape (steri-strips) over your incisions, leave the tape in place until it starts to come off on its own (usually 7 – 14 days).
-If you have skin adhesive over your incisions, leave it alone for 2 weeks.
-It is OK if it flakes off, but don’t pick or pull it off.
-In all situations (clear dressing, steri-strips, adhesive), it is OK to shower, but no baths until after your postoperative office visit.
-Do not scrub incisions; the soap and water can run over them to clean them, but do not scrub.
+If you have a clear dressing over your incision(s) you may remove this five days after your surgery.
+If there is tape (steri-strips) over your incisions, leave it in place until the strips start to come off on their own (usually seven to 14 days).
+If you have skin adhesive over your incisions, leave it alone for two weeks.
+It is ok if it flakes off, but don’t pick or pull it off.
+In all situations (clear dressing, steri-strips, adhesive), it is ok to shower, but no baths until after your postoperative office visit.
+Do not scrub incisions.
+Soap and water can run over them to clean them, but do not scrub.
 Make sure to rinse your body well.
-Pat dry with a clean towel or gauze.
-You do not need to put additional dressings on the incision after showering, but occasionally you may want to place dry gauze or a bandage for comfort or to protect clothing if the incision has drainage.
+Pat the incisions dry with a clean towel or gauze.
+You do not need to put additional dressings on the incision after showering, but occasionally you may want to place a dry gauze pad or adhesive bandage for comfort or to protect clothing if the incision has drainage.
 Do not put ointment, creams or lotions on incisions.
 If surgical staples or non-absorbable sutures are used, they will be removed at your follow-up visit.

 Minor drainage of clear yellow or red-yellow fluid from the incision is normal.
-Thick, opaque, dark yellow fluid or redness spreading beyond the incision site on skin can be associated with infection.
+Thick, opaque, dark yellow fluid or redness spreading beyond incision site on skin can be associated with infection.
 Please call if this occurs.

-Most healing takes place within 6 weeks after surgery, but the scar will still soften over time.
-After 6 weeks, it is ok to massage firm scars with lotions or vitamin E oil to help them soften.
+Most healing takes place within six weeks after surgery, but the scar will still soften over time.
+After six weeks, it is ok to massage firm scars with lotions or vitamin E oil to help them soften.
 The final appearance of the scar may not be apparent until one year following surgery.
 Protect your incisions from sunburn with sunscreen for the first year to avoid darkening of the color.

 Follow-Up Office Visit

 Our surgeons are committed to providing you with the highest quality of care during your surgery and recovery.
 You can be assured that your surgeon will not be interrupted during your operation unless a matter is urgent.
 Therefore, our office staff has been extensively trained to answer many common questions you may have before or after your surgery.
-Your surgeon will review your call and make sure the information provided to you by the team is accurate and appropriate for your individual needs.
-In general, expect non-urgent phone calls to be returned within 2 business days.
-If the acuity of your problem/question requires more than approximately 10 minutes’ phone time, you may be redirected to appointment scheduling.
+Your surgeon will review your calls and make sure the information provided to you by the team is accurate and appropriate for your individual needs.
+In general, expect non-urgent phone calls to be returned within two business days.
+If the acuity of your problem/question requires more than approximately 10 minutes of phone time, you may be redirected to appointment scheduling.
 This will allow you and your surgeon a face-to-face conversation to discuss concerns in a private setting.
 Above all, please do not hesitate to call if you are concerned or worried.

-Trouble with Urination: If you had a catheter (Foley) placed into your bladder at the time of surgery, it is not unusual to experience minor discomfort or frequency of urination for several days after the catheter is removed.
+- Trouble with Urination: If you had a catheter (Foley) placed into your bladder at the time of surgery, it is not unusual to experience minor discomfort or frequency during urination for several days after the catheter is removed.
 This is usually a temporary problem that resolves with time.
 If you are urinating small amounts frequently (every hour or so), or if the discomfort persist or worsens, please call the office.
 Occasionally it is necessary to replace the catheter for a few days or take a short course of antibiotics.

-This information has been approved by Emily Speer, MD (January 2017).
+This information has been approved by Emily Speer, MD (October 2017).